shiftan/simple_sagemaker/README.md

 State is maintained between executions of the same task, i.e. between execution jobs that belongs to the same task.
 The local path is available in `args.state`.
 When running multiple instances, the data is merged into a single directory, so in order to avoid collisions, `algo_lib.initMultiWorkersState(args)` initializes a per instance sub directory.
 On top of that, `algo_lib` provides an additional important API to mark the task as completed: `algo_lib.markCompleted(args)`.
 If all instances of the job mark it as completed, the task is assumed to be completed by that job, which allows:
-1. To skip it next time (unlesss eforced otherwise), and
+1. To skip it next time (unlesss eforced otherwise)
 2. To use its output as input for other tasks (see below: [chaining tasks](#Chaining-tasks))

 ### Output